aptos-labs/workspace/workspace/README.md

 ### `publishPackage()`

 A function to publish a Move package to the Workspace test node.
+Make sure you use the correct `namedAddresses` for your contracts.

 ```typescript
 import { publishPackage, getTestSigners } from "@aptos-labs/workspace";